Active Traveler’s Croatia – Ultimate Hiker’s Tour

 - Evening at your leisure

-Bled has existed for thousand years, sheltered by picturesque mountains, with an Alpine lake and the only Slovenian island that reigns in the middle.
+Bled has existed for thousands of years, sheltered by picturesque mountains, with an Alpine lake and the only Slovenian island that reigns in the middle.
 Bled Lake is truly the jewel of Slovenia with its legendary island in the middle of the lake, castle, and hot springs.
-It’s beneficial climate has attracted numerous cosmopolitan visitors for centuries.
+Its beneficial climate has attracted numerous cosmopolitan visitors for centuries.

 - Spend the morning at leisure before a private transfer to Bled (Slovenia) in the early afternoon